Suman7495/Tzara---A-Personal-Assistant/README.md

 Go on and chat with your newfound friend.

+3) To give commands, simply chat.
+For example, if you want Tzara to search for the word "cat" on the Internet, simply type something like: "Hey Tzara, could you please search for cat." or "Hi, could you please google cat." or simply "google cat".

-3) To end chat, type anything like:
+4) To end chat, type anything like:
 ```
 Bye Tzara
 ```